Team Brooks

 Hi, we are the Hardy Family from Oak Creek, Wisconsin!
 We have 3 sweet boys: Deacon (11), Rhett (9), and Brooks (4).

 Brooks is a happy and energetic boy who can light up any room!
 He has the sweetest smile, the most beautiful eyelashes, and the most infectious giggles!
-He has a love for food, school, splashing in the water, swinging and spinning, tickles, music, books, watching sports (especially his favorite, the Indiana Fever!), his brothers, Mickey Mouse, learning new things and being sassy and silly!
+He has a love for food, school, splashing in the water, swinging and spinning, tickles, music, books, watching sports (especially his favorite, the Indiana Fever!), traveling, his brothers, playing with friends, Mickey Mouse, watching Hey Duggee, learning new things and being sassy and silly!

-This past year, he started school by attending 3K twice a week.
-He LOVED learning with his friends and teachers and he is so excited to begin 4K this fall!
+This past year, he attended 4K four times a week for two and a half hours a day.
+He LOVED learning with his friends and teachers, and is ready for the big transition to kindergarten in the fall!
 He has grown SO much over this past year and continues to amaze us with all of his progress every single day!

-He loves crawling to explore and is working hard on pulling up to stand, side stepping and cruising along furniture, walking in his gait trainer with minimal supports, strengthening his core, using his eye gaze communication device to express his wants/needs by making intentional choices, and improving his fine motor skills.
+He loves crawling to explore and continues to work hard on pulling up to stand, side stepping and cruising along furniture, walking in his gait trainer with minimal supports, strengthening his core, using his eye gaze communication device to express his wants/needs by making intentional choices, and improving his fine motor skills.
+Music Therapy has also been added into Brooks’ weekly routine, and he is beyond excited whenever he sees Mr. Josh!
+They work on so many different skills during their sessions together!

 Brooks has taught us so much about patience, compassion and inclusion—changing our outlook on life for the better.
 We are so incredibly proud of him and the way he takes on new challenges with determination!

-In honor of Brooks and individuals with Pitt Hopkins, we are trying to raise as much money as possible to be donated to the Pitt Hopkins Research Foundation.
+In honor of Brooks and individuals with Pitt Hopkins Syndrome, we are trying to raise as much money as possible to be donated to the Pitt Hopkins Research Foundation.
 This will help scientists continue to advance their mission of finding a cure for this rare disorder and similar ones!

 Please become an integral part of “Team Brooks” by: